 Yet, there is much to beautiful and useful user experience than simple interfaces, colors, and navigation, etc.

-- Are your notifications troubling the users and doing nothing else?—if your strategy is to annoy users with emails, SMS or even push notifications; you are not providing a great user experience.
+- Are your notifications troubling the users and doing nothing else?—if your strategy is to annoy users with emails, SMS or even push notifications; you are not providing great user experience.

-- Keep the process simple, easy and visible.
-In every product, there are few discouraged actions like deleting the account or even changing the payment method, but if you keep them obscure and users find it difficult to find those links or buttons, you are not providing a great user experience.
+- Keep the process simple, easy, and visible.
+In every product, there are few discouraged actions like deleting the account or even changing the payment method, but if you keep them obscure and users find it difficult to find those links or buttons, you are not providing great user experience.